We are the Scientific Society for Plant Protection and Plant Health in Germany since 1928

 What is Phytomedicine?

-The German Phytomedical Society (DPG) is the largest scientific association in plant production in Germany.
+The German Phytomedical Society (DPG) is the largest scientific association in plant production and plant health in Germany.
 The Society is membership-based, and its members are professionals within the entire field of phytomedicine.
 Here, we define phytomedicine as the science of plant disorders (whether biotic or abiotic), their diagnosis, management and control.
 Phytomedicine deals with all infectious agents that attack plants, and also covers damage caused to crops by pests, diseases and weeds.
 Under our definition, we additionally include abiotic disorders such as drought, frost, flooding, poor drainage, nutrient deficiency, salt deposition and other soluble mineral excesses or wind, which may occur naturally or be man made.
 Other examples of man-made ‘problems’ include soil compaction, pollution of air and soil, salt applications on roads in urban areas, overuse of pesticides, as well as poor education and poor training of people working with plants.

 The special fields of interest (competences) of the 1,450 individual DPG members clearly reflect the broad scientific range of disciplines and topics encompassed by phytomedicine.
 In essence, the activities of DPG members are centred around some 20 or so basic disciplines (e.g. phytopathology, mycology, virology, bacteriology, nematology and entomology).
 In a multidisciplinary sense, 10 core disciplines emerge, covering important areas such as disease monitoring, diagnosis, plant protection strategies and soil management.
 The extent of expertise within the DPG membership varies from discipline to discipline, but all areas of phytomedicine are covered.
 Within the membership, there is a balance between system‑oriented, applied approaches to phytomedicine and basic research which may or may not have direct or indirect application.
 The former constitute mainly members from applied research and advisory institutions or organisations, who seek to provide or support solutions to plant protection problems, ideally in direct collaboration with advisors (practitioners), growers and agricultural companies.
 The latter include academic scientists in federal or university research institutes, whose links to DPG depend largely on their individual interests in plant protection issues.
 Thus, DPG comprises a community of experts professionally committed to the achievement and preservation of ‘healthy plant production’.